-According to our simulations at lower Re, the fiber-fluid problem becomes unsteady when vortex shedding occurs, and the fiber vibration range increases with Re.
-In the work by Alben et al. (2002, 2004) where the Re was significantly higher, the flow was steady and the fiber assumes a definite shape and position for a given set of flow parameters.
-The averaged shape and position of the fiber at the "quasi-steady" state in our simulation were compared in Fig. 14 with those (both experimental and numerical) reported in Fig.3 (a) of Alben et al. (2002) for three cases ($\eta = 6, 15, 20$)3 where the experimental and numerical results in Alben et al. (2002) agreed extremely well.
-It is seen that although the fiber shapes in our simulations were similar to those in Alben et al. (2002) obvious quantitative differences exist.
-Notice that the results in Alben et al. (2002) all sit above our averaged simulation results.
+According to our simulations at lower Re, the fibre-fluid problem becomes unsteady when vortex shedding occurs, and the fibre vibration range increases with Re.
+In Alben et al. (2002, 2004) where Re was significantly higher, the flow was steady and the fibre assumes a definite shape and position for a given set of flow parameters.
+The averaged shape and position of the fibre at the 'quasi-steady' state in our simulation are compared in figure 14 with those (both experimental and numerical) reported in figure 3(a) of Alben et al. (2002) for three cases ($\eta = 6, 15, 20$)[†] where the experimental and numerical results in Alben et al. (2002) agreed extremely well.
+It is seen that although the fibre shapes in our simulations were similar to those in Alben et al. (2002) obvious quantitative differences exist.
+Notice that the results in Alben et al. (2002) are all above our averaged simulation results.
+The discrepancy between our results and Alben et al.'s may be explained by the fact that Re in our simulations is lower by two orders of magnitude.
+(It appears that the higher Re, the wider the opening of the fibre.
+See figure 3.)
+For more comparisons with Alben et al.'s work (e.g. drag), see Zhu & Peskin (2007).